WAAutoMaton/ysyxSoC/ysyx/README-en.md

     $> Your core is FINE in module name and signal interface
     ```
 * At the same time, the log file `check.log` will be generated under the `./stand`.
 If the test fails, an error message will be given and whether it is a `module name` error or a `signal interface` error.
 You can also open the generated `check.log` log file to view the error reason and prompts.
-> Note: The port definition of the processor core must be modified strictly in accordance with the [CPU port naming convention](./stand/interface.md). **There can be no redundant comments in the port, nor between `input` and `output` Add extra `wire` after it.
+> Note: The port definition of the processor core must be modified strictly in accordance with the [CPU Port Naming Convention](./stand/interface.md). **There can be no redundant comments in the port, nor between `input` and `output` Add extra `wire` after it.
 In addition, other custom signals are not allowed in the interface**, otherwise it may cause problems in subsequent tests.
 In addition, the One Student One Chip 4th SoC uses the shared SRAM method to implement Cache, so 8 additional sets of SRAM interfaces need to be added to the CPU port.
 The specific method is as follows [CPU Internal Modification](#cpu-internal-modification-completed-before-20221007-235959-beijing-time).

 ## CPU Internal Modification (Completed before 2022/10/07 23:59:59, Beijing time)
 * All triggers need to have a reset port so that they have an initial value after reset.